Tosotada/identity-frontend/CONTRIBUTING.md

  - A fallback element that will render if javascript is disabled or slow and can contain a button to continue to a given URL if this is an optional part of a flow
  - A JSON bootstrap that contains the default props for the main react element to be rendered.

-Islands are hydrated like any other javascript element, however there's a small helper tool at `js/hydrate-react-island` that will automatically replace the island with the element and put in the props for you, []this is how that looks like](https://github.com/guardian/identity-frontend/blob/561eeda377ff3853057dbb903b91099a8bfb8b7a/public/components/react-island/react-island--collect-consents.js).
+Islands are hydrated like any other javascript element, however there's a small helper tool at `js/hydrate-react-island` that will automatically replace the island with the element and put in the props for you, [this is how that looks like](https://github.com/guardian/identity-frontend/blob/561eeda377ff3853057dbb903b91099a8bfb8b7a/public/components/react-island/react-island--collect-consents.js).

 Due to the overhead of React at the moment we are using async loading for islands, this keeps the main js bundle to an extremely small size.
 However, since the only entry point for react code is in the island components you don't have to bother yourself with async loading inside the react elements themselves, only at the component level.

-#### CSS Modules
+#### CSS in React
-Whenever possible, React elements should import CSS as CSS Modules [like this](https://github.com/guardian/identity-frontend/blob/a53a696f3d352dd336539928c955376fb1106d1b/public/react-elements/Button.js) instead of using global class names.
-CSS used only by react elements should live alongside them instead of in `/components`
+React components that replicate existing static elements should use the existing global css class names.

+CSS used only by React elements should live alongside them in `/react-elements` instead of in `/components` and can be imported as [CSS Modules](https://github.com/css-modules/css-modules).
+From the react element itself.

 ## Structure